-These are the 2 versions of electrical skimmer unit available.
-The Oase unit is attached to a spare outlet on an existing pump and can be made as powerful as your pump will allow – also good for 'sucking in' fallen leaves in Autumn so they do not fall to the bottom of the pond.
-It operates by sucking and creating a vortex and the surface growth collects into the mesh collecting basket.
+- Attach the Oase unit to a spare outlet on an existing pump so can be made as powerful as your pump will allow.
+Also useful for 'sucking in' fallen leaves in Autumn so they do not fall to the bottom of the pond.
+It sucks and creating a vortex and the surface growth collects into the mesh collecting basket.

 - The Velda unit comes with its own pump and float attached so there is no choice of pump size.
 But it is easier to fit.
 It will not have such a good 'pulling power' to bring duckweed or leaves to its collecting basket as the Oase unit.